amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

   "refresh_token": "Atzr|IQEBLzAtAhexamplewVz2Nn6f2y-tpJX2DeX"
 }
 ```
-3. Your application saves the refresh_token value.
+3. Your application saves the `refresh_token` value.

-4. The browser displays a page to the seller that indicates next steps for using your application.
+4. The browser displays a page to the selling partner that indicates next steps for using your application.

-An LWA refresh token is a long-lived token that you exchange for an LWA access token, which must be included in every request to the Selling Partner API.
-Once an access token is issued it is valid for one hour.
+An LWA refresh token is a long-lived token that you exchange for an LWA access token.
+An access token obtained through this token exchange must be included with calls to all Selling Partner API operations except [restricted operations](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/tokens-api-use-case-guide/tokens-API-use-case-guide-2021-03-01.md#restricted-operations) and [grantless operations](#grantless-operations), which use somewhat different authorization models.
+After an access token is issued it is valid for one hour.
 The same access token can be used for multiple API calls, until it expires.
-See [Connecting to the Selling Partner API](#connecting-to-the-selling-partner-api).

-Your application is now authorized to make calls to the Selling Partner API on the seller's behalf.
+To exchange a refresh token for an access token using a generated SDK, see [Connecting to the Selling Partner API using a generated Java SDK](#connecting-to-the-selling-partner-api-using-a-generated-java-sdk).
+To manually exchange a refresh token for an access token, see [Connecting to the Selling Partner API](#connecting-to-the-selling-partner-api).

-### For hybrid Selling Partner API applications
+## For hybrid Selling Partner API applications

 If an MWS auth token was returned in [Step 4.
-Amazon sends you the authorization information](#step-4-amazon-sends-you-the-authorization-information), your application is also authorized to make calls to Amazon Marketplace Web Service on the seller's behalf.
+Amazon sends you the authorization information](#step-4-amazon-sends-you-the-authorization-information), your application is also authorized to make calls to Amazon Marketplace Web Service on the selling partner's behalf.
 For more information, see [Hybrid Selling Partner API applications](#hybrid-selling-partner-api-applications).

-## Website workflow
+# Website authorization workflow

-The Website workflow is an OAuth authorization workflow that is initiated from your own website.
-Sellers sign into your website and click an “Authorize” button that you configure to initiate authorization.
+The Website authorization workflow is an OAuth authorization workflow that is initiated from your own website.
+Selling partners sign into your website and click an “Authorize” button that you configure to initiate authorization.
 For more information, see [Step 0.
 Set up an "Authorize" button](#step-0.-set-up-an-authorize-button).

+**Note.** The examples in the following steps are for a seller application, using an OAuth authorization URI based on a [Seller Central URL](#Seller-Central-URLs).
+For vendor applications, you can replace the Seller Central URL with a [Vendor Central URL](#Vendor-Central-URLs).
+For more information, see [Constructing an OAuth authorization URI](#Constructing-an-OAuth-authorization-URI).

 **Testing your authorization workflow**

-Before creating a production Website workflow, you should test your authorization workflow while your application is in draft status.
+Before creating a production Website authorization workflow, you should test your authorization workflow while your application is in draft status.
 By testing you can ensure that your application can exchange parameters with Amazon and receive authorization information.

 **To set up a test authorization workflow**

 1. Make sure that your application is in draft status.

 2. At [Step 0.
-Set up an "Authorize" button](#step-0.-set-up-an-authorize-button), when you construct one or more OAuth authorization URIs, add the version=beta parameter to the OAuth URI(s) to indicate that the workflow is for authorizing an application in draft status.
+Set up an "Authorize" button](#step-0.-set-up-an-authorize-button), when you construct one or more OAuth authorization URIs, add the `version=beta` parameter to the OAuth URI(s) to indicate that the workflow is for authorizing an application in draft status.

-You are now ready to test your authorization workflow with a trusted seller who works with you.
+You are now ready to test your authorization workflow with a trusted selling partner who works with you.
 Alternatively, you can test the workflow yourself, using your own selling account credentials.
 Start at [Step 1.
-The seller initiates authorization from your website](#step-1.-the-seller-initiates-authorization-from-your-website).
+The selling partner initiates authorization from your website](#Step-1-The-selling-partner-initiates-authorization-from-your-website).

 When you have finished testing the authorization workflow you can convert it to a production workflow.